Hilliksen/Object-Oriented-Programming-OOP-/README.md

   - Understand the principals like :
       - Class creation
       - Encapsulation
-      - Making a custom methods
+      - Making a custom method

 ### WHAT DID I USE?